vitelabs/vuilder-docs/docs/soliditypp/IDE/know-more.md

 * **show offchain code**: Shows the contract's compiled offchain code.

+!!! note
-> Note: offchain (getter) function has been deprecated in Solidity++ 0.8.
+    offchain (getter) function has been deprecated in Solidity++ 0.8.
 Developer should use `query` function to access the public fields of the contract.

 ### Interact with Contract